idont12/Build-a-bill/README.md

     <br>
     2. Upload your images and position them as desired.
     <br>
-    3. Customize animation variables (e.g., rotation, scale, speed) and watch your creation come to life!
+    3. Customize animation variables and watch your creation come to life!
   </p>

   <hr>